hartwigmedical/actin/clinical/README.md

 provided.
 Finally, treatment name should be as detailed as possible (e.g. 'Osimertinib' is preferred over 'Anti-EGFR treatment' or 'Targeted therapy')

-Molecular test history current tumor
+Molecular test history current tumor (N records per patient)

 | Variable                                                    | Example values | With date? |
 |-------------------------------------------------------------|----------------|------------|